imodeljs/frontend-sample-showcase/docs/Contributing.md

 # Contributing Sample Code

 To add sample code to the repo, there are a few steps required for it to function correctly.
-Following these guidelines will ensure the sample displays correctly and allows other users can edit the code directly in the showcase.
+The following guidelines will ensure the sample displays correctly and allows other users to edit code directly in the showcase.
 To begin, create a new folder within the frontend-samples folder.
 Each sample requires 3 parts, the SampleSpec, the SampleApp, and the UI Component.

 ## SampleSpec

-Each sample is required to have a SampleSpec.
-The SampleSpec's purpose it to tell the showcase app how to setup and teardown the sample, provide files to the code editor, and provide the link to the screenshot for the navigation carousel.
+Each sample is **required** to have a SampleSpec.
+The SampleSpec's serves three main purposes:
+1) Tell the showcase app how to setup and teardown the sample
+2) Provide files to the code editor
+3) Provide the link to the screenshot for the navigation carousel.

 ```ts
 interface SampleSpec {